WeatherLab/fsodoc/source/contributing/roadmap.rst

 - Typography
 - Template Parser

-These optional packages will constitute the "official" addins for CodeIgniter4.
+These optional packages will constitute the "official" addins for FSO.
 Developers will undoubtedly create their own as well.
 We have not settled on the best way to promote/integrate these.